Let’s break it down. You have Hidradenitis Suppurativa.

 Cleanliness does play a role in managing your HS, but it is not a cause of HS.

 Of course, when you have a skin condition it is important to remain as clean as possible because this will help the natural healing process.
-Wearing clean clothes, using anti-bacterial soap and washing regularly are all helpful but cleanliness is not a cause of HS.
+Wearing clean clothes, using anti-bacterial soap and washing regularly are all helpful but lack of cleanliness is not a cause of HS.

 4. What you eat makes you flare-up